Is Medical School Worth it? 5 Questions to Ask Yourself When Deciding

 Going to med school is expensive, which means making the choice to take this path is immense.
 In this article, learn if med school is the right path for you.

 Is medical school worth it?
 Anyone considering earning an MD has likely wondered that at times.
 After all, there's a huge financial and personal cost associated with attending an intensive program like medical school.

-Unfortunately, there's no one right answer to the question, is med school worth it.
-Ultimately, you'll need to carefully consider your own financial situation and your personal career hopes and goals to make your choice.
+Unfortunately, there's no one right answer to the question, "is med school worth it?"
+Ultimately, you'll need to consider your financial situation carefully and personal career hopes and goals to make your choice.

 To make the right decision, be sure to ask yourself these five key questions.